brown-studios/minuet/docs/hardware-guide.md

 This guide describes Minuet's circuit board.

+**Compatibility: The information in this guide is valid for Minuet v2.0.
+See [here](https://github.com/j9brown/minuet/blob/v1/docs/hardware-guide.md) for v1.**

 ## Overview

 Minuet entirely replaces the Maxxfan's original circuit board within the fan housing using the original screws.
 It has complete control over the fan's operation and can be programmed to work however you like.